 The format of the Sounding Dialog Token field is shown in Figure 9-59 (Sounding Dialog Token field).

-The HE subfield in the Sounding Dialog Token field is set to 0 to identify the frame as a VHT NDP Announcement frame and set to 1 to identify the frame as an HE NDP Announcement frame.

-The Ranging subfield in the Sounding Dialog Token field is set to one to identify the frame as a

-Ranging NDP Announcement frame.
+The HE subfield and Ranging subfield in the Sounding Dialog Token field isare set to 0 to identify the frame as a VHT NDP Announcement frame; the HE subfield and Ranging subfield and are set to 1 and 0 respectively to identify the frame as an HE NDP Announcement frame; the HE subfield and Ranging subfield are set to 0 and 1 respectively to identify the frame as a Ranging NDP Announcement frame (#1100/#1329/#1704/#1917).

 TGaz Editor: Change the Figure 9-61a as follows: